zktnguyen/shopping-cart/README.md

 # shopping-cart

-Seeded with Create React App.
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Architecture